codatio/codat-docs/docs/smb-help-hub/codat/faq.md

       <h3>We never alter your data</h3>
     </div>
     <p>
-    Codat doesn't add, modify, or delete any of your data.
-Your provider may do this using Codat depending on the service they provide you.
+    Codat doesn't add to, modify, or delete your data unless your financial service provider instructs us to.
+Where they do, this will be in accordance with the service they're providing you and terms you agreed to.
     </p>
   </li>